 Yoga Chikitsa goes beyond limited physical well-being.
 They go deeper and directly affect mental and emotional equilibrium.

-A yoga therapist applies a particular sequence of Asanas to improve blood circulation, breath work for calmness, stretching movements for enhancing flexibility, and meditation for inner balance.
+A yoga therapist applies a specific sequence of Asanas to improve blood circulation, engages in breathwork to promote calmness, incorporates stretching movements to enhance flexibility, and practices meditation for inner balance.

 You may feel the changes, and you can improve and heal accordingly.
 However, much remains to be done regarding its therapeutic characteristics.